Aging of Russia: Population trends 2015–present

-In 2020 however, death rates of over 500,000 people were reported due to the COVID-19 pandemic and 700,000 total deaths since the start of the pandemic.
-Comparing the two years, 2021 has estimated to have less of an impact on death rates but still exceeded beyond the average birth rates.
+In 2020, over 500,000 deaths were attributed to the COVID-19 pandemic, bringing the total deaths since its onset to approximately 700,000.
+Although 2021 was initially projected to have less impact on mortality, death rates still surpassed birth rates.
 President Vladimir Putin's plan to overturn the stagnation was announced in 2017 in response to the downward trend.
 However the plan only partially helped in their demographic crisis and was hindered by the Pandemic, despite showing signs of recovery.